dfinity/response-verification/examples/http-certification/upgrade-to-update-call/README.md

 ## Motoko

 The Motoko code is split into two functions: `http_request` and `http_request_update`.
 The `http_request` function is the entry point for the query call from the HTTP Gateway.
-It returns an `HttpResponse` with the `upgrade` field set to `true`.
+It returns an `HttpResponse` with the `upgrade` field set to `Some(true)`.
 The `http_request_update` function is the entry point for the update call from the HTTP Gateway.
 It returns an `HttpUpdateResponse` with a custom status code and body.

 ```motoko
 import Text "mo:base/Text";